cybercog/laravel-eloquent-flag/README.md

 There are 2 types of flags:

 - `Boolean` flags are the common ones.
-Stored in database as boolean value.
+Stored in database as `BOOLEAN` or `TINYINT(1)` value.
-- `Timestamp` flags stored in database as `TIMESTAMP` column.
+- `Timestamp` flags represented in database as nullable `TIMESTAMP` column.
 Useful when you need to know when action was performed.

 All flags separated on 2 logical groups: